-The Graduate Program in Genetic Counseling is proud to offer a Summer Internship in Genetic Counseling.
-This unique internship combines lectures, field trips, discussion, and patient experiences to provide the interns a broader view of the genetic counseling profession and preparation for graduate school.
-We accept approximately 15 students for a one week internship.
+The Graduate Program in Genetic Counseling offers a summer internship in genetic counseling.
+This unique internship combines lectures, field trips, discussion and patient experiences to provide the interns with a broader view of the genetic counseling profession in preparation for graduate school.
+We accept approximately 20 students each summer for the one-week internship.

 - What it’s like to be a genetic counseling graduate student

 - Firsthand experiences of genetic counselors

 - Public health and current issues in genetic counseling

 - Preparing your application to graduate school and next steps